Landlords

 The Energy Performance of Buildings

-From 4th January 2009 landlords offering property to let will be required by law to provide prospective tenants with an Energy Performance Certificate for their property.
+From 4th January 2009 landlords offering property to let are required by law to provide prospective tenants with an Energy Performance Certificate for their property.

 A new certificate will not be required on each let since, in the case of rental property, EPCs will be valid for 10 years.